-Stuck on a layover at New York’s John F Kennedy International Airport (JFK)?
-The airport is located in Queens roughly 12 miles from downtown Manhattan, making it an accessible destination for those on a long layover.
+New York layovers at John F Kennedy International Airport (JFK) offer plenty to do for travelers stuck both inside and outside the airport.
+JFK airport is located in Queens roughly 12 miles from downtown Manhattan, making it an accessible destination for those on a long layover.
 If you’re trying to figure out if you can leave the airport during your layover, click here for useful tips.

 If you’re stuck on a layover inside the airport, there’s plenty to do while you wait.
 Shops, restaurants and services are listed here by terminal.
 Wireless Internet service is available throughout the airport and you can choose a daily plan or use your existing account – click here for more information.